epstechtheatre/epstechtheatre.github.io/index.md

 ## Sounds cool but who are you?

-My name is Ben MacDonald.
-I'm currently in my Grade 12 Year at E.P.
-Scarlett and acted as the Technical Director at the school for the 2020-2021 School Year.
-Currently I act as the main maintainer for this wiki.
-I have a strong passion for programming which was partly my motivation for starting this project.
-Due to COVID-19, I didn't get as much time as I wanted to help out the new techs that joined, so this was my way of passing down what I learned during my time in High School.

-Of course, I'm not the only one working on this project, also here, we have:

 <TODO: A list of other wonderful people that deserve more credit than I can give them here>